-North London Hospice staff includes doctors, nurses, social workers/counsellors, and physiotherapists, supported by volunteers.
-The Hospice provides specialist advice to assist your GP and other local health services.
+North London Hospice staff includes doctors, nurses, social workers, counsellors and physiotherapists, all supported by volunteers.
+The hospice provides specialist advice to assist your GP and other local health services.

-The majority of care from North London Hospice is provided at home but the Hospice also provides inpatient care and Day Services.
-You can contact the Hospice to find out about the help available to you.
+The majority of care from North London Hospice is provided at home but the hospice also provides inpatient care and outpatients services.

 Lis Burgess Jones

 Tom Easterling joined the Board in 2019.
-He is a member of the Board’s Finance Committee, Board Development Committee and People and Organisational Development Expert Group.
+He is a member of the Board’s Clinical Governance and Assurance Committee, the Board Development Committee and Chairs the Organisational Development Committee.
 Tom has over 30 years experience as a manager in the NHS where he has worked at local, regional and national level.
 His most recent role was at NHS England, where he was Chief of Staff for the Chair and Chief Executive.